Who Are the Writers of Write By the Rails?

 Your Write by the Rails Board

 Katherine Mercurio Gotthardt, M.Ed., writing concentration, hails from Northern Virginia.
 She considers herself a writer by nature and by trade, having begun writing for fun as soon as her mother helped teach her to read.

 While Katherine's first love is poetry, she also holds an interest in writing articles, columns and short fiction.
-She is a full-time marketing writer for a government contracting company and is published in dozens of journals and anthologies, she has authored seven books: Poems from the Battlefield, Furbily-Furld Takes on the World, Approaching Felonias Park, Weaker Than Water, Bury Me Under a Lilac, Late April and A Crane Named Steve.
-On Facebook and other social platforms, she is dabbling in short pieces that she calls her "social experiment," #KatherinesCoffeehouse.
-Her next book, Get Happy, Dammit, was released by Local Gems Press in June 2020.
+She is a full-time marketing writer for a government contracting company and is published in dozens of journals and anthologies, she has authored Poems from the Battlefield, Furbily-Furld Takes on the World, Approaching Felonias Park, Weaker Than Water, Bury Me Under a Lilac, Late April and A Crane Named Steve.
+Her eighth book, Get Happy, Dammit, was released by Local Gems Press in June 2020.

 In her "other" life, Katherine is a marketing writer for an IT company and CEO of ATW- All Things Writing.
 She works with local publications such as Brides & Weddings magazine, Potomac Local News and Manassas Patch and is Director of Content Marketing for Prince William Living.
 Previously, she wrote for Bristow Beat, News & Messenger, PW Business and the Quantico Sentry.

 Katherine aims to use her professional background to elevate the practice of writing and give writers a space where they will be recognized as laborers honoring a timeless craft.
 "Writing is hard work," she says.
 "I want that work to be valued."